naomi-codes/distributed-system-example/README.md

 A token passing example of a distributed system

 ## Installation
+> Single machine use

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Download the zip file to[pip](https://pip.pypa.io/en/stable/) to install foobar.

 ```bash
 pip install foobar
 ```
+> Multiple machine use
 ## Usage

 ```python